Conduct cutting-edge biology research and prepare for a dynamic career in academics, government, industry, and beyond.

 You'll receive individualized mentoring from faculty who are engaged in both research and teaching.

 UND is an excellent area for studying northern prairie and pothole regions.
 You'll have access to three field stations that include wetlands, prairies, riparian woodlands, streams and agricultural areas.

 You'll learn in a collaborative environment that includes integrative approaches to biology, using tools that range from computational to molecular to GIS.

-What can you do with a master's in biology?
+What can I do with a master's degree in biology?

 Master's Degree in Biology Courses